THANK YOU FOR SUBSCRIBING

 The first factor is the availability of high-quality inputs.
 First, Silicon Valley has a huge amount of human capital.
 In addition, the Valley benefits from a strong relationship with several top universities, including Stanford and University of California, Berkeley.
 Lastly, this region has ample risk capital: In 2014, combined venture capital investments in the bay area reached $14.5 billion, or 43 percent of U.S. total investments.

 The second attribute is context for firm strategy and rivalry.
 Porter and Stern explain working near one’s competitors encourages progress and the commercialization of new technologies.
-There are between 14,000 and 19,000 startups
+There are between 14,000 and 19,000 startups in the Valley, which is at least 3.5 times higher than the U.S. metro average.
+This leads to impressive innovation: more than 46 percent of California’s patents (and 12.7 percent of America’s) are granted in Silicon Valley.

 The third element of the framework is demand conditions, or local customers who consistently push organizations to release new and updated products.
-Because technology is widely available to many people, “local” has taken on a new context.
-Nonetheless, pressure from sophisticated consumers drives Silicon Valley companies to continually innovate.

 For all of the above reasons, Ericsson invested in a new Santa Clara campus with aim to lead the software innovation.